Combatting a Silent Killer: Standing Up to Suicide in Construction

 Building a culture of strong relationships where trust is the foundation can seem like a daunting task, especially if your team has been suffering from unhealthy culture.
 But if you start with yourself and lead by example, your people will follow.

-When leaders show vulnerability, it can transform the atmosphere and foster a culture of support.
+Number two, your mental health affects your team whether you're talking about it openly or not.
+Your behavior changes when you're unwell, and your crew absolutely, 100% guaranteed will pick up on your mood, even if they don't know exactly what's wrong.
+That creates tension in the workplace, which is the last thing anyone needs.
+On the flip side, when leaders show vulnerability, it can transform the atmosphere and foster a culture of support.
 Revealing your struggles and the battles you have won—and lost—establishes powerful rapport and creates a sense of psychological safety where others can share, too.

 Business leader Corey Blake is an advocate for practicing vulnerability in the workplace because it benefits your people.
 “As psychological safety increases, employees can lessen the amount of energy they expend for self-protection,” he notes.22 When a leader demonstrates vulnerability, that invites people to form stronger bonds that will help carry them through rough times.